 Each machine also benefits from excellent tooling and design from a sturdiness standpoint.
-They’re come in at about 20 pounds each, given the heavy steel in the body.
+They come in at about 20 pounds each, given the heavy steel in the body.
 There’s certainly enough heft to support the high-quality internal components.

 Display and Ease of Use

-The Barista Pro has an LCD display and a digital interface, while the Breville Barista Express uses a manual display.
+The Barista Pro has an LCD digital display and a digital interface, while the Breville Barista Express uses a manual display.
 The information you get from each display is also slightly different.
 The Pro’s display is better overall because it makes it easier to program your shot for the perfect espresso.

 The LCD interface on the Breville Barista Pro is easier to make sense of, especially if you’re an espresso beginner.
 You hit the menu button, then use the dial and the shot buttons to make changes.
 The combination of a dial to navigate left and right and buttons are intuitive.

-While the programming ability is similar, the Pro’s LCD display is easier to use.
+The Pro’s LCD display is easier to use.
 Move the dial to the right, hit the shot button, and use the dial to easily adjust the water temperature up or down.
 You can see the temperature setting every time the machine is on.